ramp-kits/mars_craters/README.md

 #### Amazon Machine Image (AMI)

 We have built an AMI on the [Oregon site of AWS](https://us-west-2.console.aws.amazon.com).
 You can sign up and launch an instance following [this blog post](https://hackernoon.com/keras-with-gpu-on-amazon-ec2-a-step-by-step-instruction-4f90364e49ac).
-When asked for the AMI, search for `mars_craters_users`.
+When asked for the AMI, search for `mars_craters_2_users`.
 Both `ramp-workflow` and this kit are pre-installed, along with the most popular deep learning libraries.
-We will use `g3.4xlarge` instances to train your models (in case you use deep learning).
-They cost about 1€/hour.
+We will use `p3.2xlarge` instances to train your models (in case you use deep learning).
+They cost about 3€/hour.
+Alternativaly you can also use `p2.xlarge` instances which cost 1€/hour and 3-4x slower then `p3.2xlarge`.

 #### Help